 - More physical work and all sorts of chores than you had to do before becoming a caregiver

 - Not being sure about the kind of care your loved one needs

-Once you have identified the major causes of your stress, you can focus on what might provide some relief.
+Once you have identified the major causes of your stress, you can focus on what might provide some relief, such as respite care in Fargo, ND.
 What works or what you can make time for will vary from person to person.

 Some stress relieving or relaxation strategies can be incorporated into your daily routine.
 One is just to be mindful of how you are breathing.
 When we are under stress, our muscles tense up and breathing can become shallow and rapid.
 A simple way to change this stress response is to breathe deeply and slowly.
 It is difficult to stay tense when you are breathing in a slow, deep and relaxed pattern.
 The first change you can make is to breathe from your abdomen rather than your chest.
 Inhale slowly and deeply.
 Then breathe out slowly, thinking about releasing tension with each breath.
 Breathing this way may feel unusual at first but with practice it can start to seem normal, and you will notice yourself becoming more relaxed.

 More humor and laughter can be added to your days without taking time away from any of your other responsibilities.
 Sometimes it can be just a matter of perspective.
 You can choose to see what is humorous about a situation that you might otherwise react to with frustration, irritation or anger.
 Laughter truly can be “the best medicine.”
 It is good exercise and it actually reduces specific stress hormone levels.
 Recall humorous holiday memories, read a funny book or watch a funny movie or TV show when spending time with your loved one.
 Try not to take yourself or your situation too seriously.
 It will help you and the one you are caring for feel more relaxed.
 Sometimes humor can be used to defuse what could be a stressful situation, rather than reacting with anger.
 Try to find humor in your day.